-In either case, further approval is necessary from the Cabinet.
+In either case, further approval is necessary from the Council, usually following a recommendation from Cabinet.

-Capital expenditure must only be incurred if the project has been included in the Capital Plan, or if funding for the project has been made available from other sources (such as a contribution from Revenue).
+Capital expenditure must only be incurred if the project has been included in the Capital Plan, or if funding for the project has been made available from other sources (such as external grants or a contribution from Revenue).